knei-knurow/lidar-visualizations/README.md

 ## About RPLIDAR

-This project has been created with the low-cost **Slamtec RPLIDAR A3M1** and SDK provided by its manufacturers.
+This project has been created with the low-cost **Slamtec RPLIDAR A3M1** device, and SDK provided by its manufacturers.
 We haven't tested it, but should be compatible with other related Slamtec models.
-A3M1 supports two important scanning modes depending on whether scans indoor or outdoor (more information in *RPLIDAR User Manual*).
+A3M1 supports two important scanning modes depending on a scanning environment (indoor/outdoor).

 |Property|A3M1|
 |:-|-|